lironhl/otel-with-nodejs/README.md

 ## Run without the collector

-The Go microservice sends the traces and metrics directly to Elastic Observability.
+The Node microservice sends the traces and metrics directly to Elastic Observability.

 ```bash
 docker compose -f run-without-collector.yaml up -d